willclarkson/lsstScratchWIC/README.md

 1. **cd ./My/Test/Directory**

-2. Copy the two notebooks below into this working directory
+2. Copy the two notebooks below into this working directory.
+Then run them:

 3. **TransientTest_CompareWithPanSTARRS-LikeSN2010mc.ipynb** -- computes the
 "transient" metric, for the two OpSim runs 1189 and 1092.